 Finish: long/med-long (similar to latter WT 101 in length but more delicate), very pronounced sweet & spicy waves of wonderfulness, hints of tobacco & leather

-Overall: I really, really like this bourbon.
+Overall: I really, really love this bourbon.
 This is legendary whiskey now, and thanks to this sample, I now know why.
 I’m searching for a bottle – the profile is that unique.
 Is it life-changing or “best whiskey ever?”
 No, but it’s really damn delicious.
-Such a shame you can’t find this on a shelf any longer – a very solid A.
+Such a shame you can’t find this on a shelf any longer.